 Best Things To Do In Greece And Places To Visit

-The period that spans between December and March is the coldest moment to visit Greece.
-There are several structures closed or working with reduced hours, and everything is quieter and even cheaper!
+The period between December and March is the coldest moment to visit Greece.
+Several structures are closed or working with reduced hours; everything is quieter and even cheaper!

 Some islands see very clear days, sometimes with warm temperatures that allow you to wear short sleeves and enjoy long walks by the sea, Rhodes is one of them, but as a general rule, winter is not the best moment to enjoy beach time in Greece.